realSuffix/Rust-Full-Stack/README.md

 1. [LinkedIn](https://www.linkedin.com/in/steady-learner-3151b7164/)
 2. [Twitter](https://twitter.com/steadylearner_p)

-## How to contribute it
+## How to contribute

-Currently, I am working on with [Warp database example](https://github.com/steadylearner/Rust-Full-Stack/tree/master/warp).
-But, I am planning to write blog posts about Warp first.
+I am not a native speaker so there will be grammatical or type errors.
+You can help me to correct them.

-Make get_post, create_post, delete_post, update_post examples to help others.
-It will be a great opportunity to learn Warp and write CRUD Rest API.
+**You can suggest your code instead of deprecated ones also.**